The GGR Evaluation Framework

 This page is in beta draft.

-The CO₂RE Evaluation Framework is a framework to assess and compare CDR projects on a credible, coherent and consistent basis.
+The CO2RE Evaluation Framework was co-developed with our stakeholders to assess and compare CDR projects on a credible, coherent and consistent basis.
 It consists of four sustainability dimensions and three overarching governance dimensions.

-Our framework enables a granular and context-sensitive evaluation of CDR strategies, offering decision-makers a tool to navigate trade-offs, identify co-benefits, and anticipate implementation challenges across diverse geographies and institutional settings.
+The framework enables a granular and context-sensitive evaluation of CDR methods, offering decision-makers a tool to navigate trade-offs, identify co-benefits, and anticipate implementation challenges across diverse geographies and institutional settings.

 Our evaluation criteria is…